Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 2

-In the `Divergent.Sales.Messages` project, in the directory `Events`, add a new class called `OrderSubmittedEvent.cs`.
+In the `Divergent.Sales.Messages` project, create a new folder for `Events` and then add a new class called `OrderSubmittedEvent.cs`.
 The class should have three properties with public setters and getters: Id of the order, Id of the customer, and the list of product Ids.

 ```c#
 namespace Divergent.Sales.Messages.Events